How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • garden wheelbarrow for soil;

-• manual roller for compacting sand and gravel;
+• manual roller for compacting sand and crushed stone;

-• drill or grinder, if you want to make notches (perforation);
+• drill or grinder, if you need to make notches (perforation);

 You should also prepare building materials: